 Monitoring of critical quality control parameters in the IVF laboratory protects embryos

 For a busy clinic such as the one at Aleris-Hamlet Fertility it is also essential to continuously monitor QC parameters for all equipment in the laboratory for which they have chosen Log & Guard: ‘I haven’t been used to this in the past, but it has been an immense relief to entrust this really important aspect to technology’, Helle Bendtsen says and adds with a smile: ‘Even though we still measure the ‘old-fashioned way’, just to be sure, we see that Log & Guard is of such good quality and measures correctly.
 We even have it on our mobile phones, so we can follow conditions in the lab.’

 A long relationship led to a new partnership

 It is very common in this field that clinics cross roads with manufacturers at different times and in different clinics.
-For instance, at Aleris-Hamlet Fertility, they have been a Vitrolife customer for approximately 6 months, but Helle Bendtsen has been a Vitrolife customer for 25 years.
+For instance, at Aleris-Hamlet Fertility, they have been a Vitrolife customer for approximately 2 years, but Helle Bendtsen has been a Vitrolife customer for more than 25 years.
 There are dedicated reasons why Helle chose to partner with Vitrolife again: ‘The reason for choosing Vitrolife as a partner is due the fact that they provide their high quality in products, they are professional, and they have a profound knowledge of the entire IVF journey.
 Like with us at Aleris-Hamlet Fertility, we also provide IVF knowledge and treatment from A-Z to our patients and I appreciate having a partner whom we together are working with to reach the same goal and knowing that we are in safe hands.”